samuraininja84/UnityPackages/README.md

     - It is a very opinionated solution and will only work based on the controls you set up.
     - It is not recommended to download it in its current state unless you want to kitbash it to work for your specific needs.
   - ListToPopUp is an attribute that draws a list as an enum popup, similar to how Extendable Enums works.
-  - Optional Struct is a wrapper struct that allows you to decide what to do with a variable/script based on if it is enabled or disabled,
+  - Optional Struct is a wrapper struct that allows you to decide what to do with a variable/script based on whether it is enabled or disabled,
     - Based on these videos:
       - aartificial: https://www.youtube.com/watch?v=uZmWgQ7cLNI.
       - Git-Amend: https://www.youtube.com/watch?v=3xIB6zowVDM
-  - Save System is my first attempt at making a Save System In Unity; I will be working on this soon, so I wouldn't download this yet.
+  - Save System is my first attempt at making a Save System In Unity; I will be working on this sooner or later, so I wouldn't download this yet.
   - Serialized Interfaces is a property drawer that allows interfaces and their derived classes to be viewed in the inspector
     - From this video by Git-Amend: https://www.youtube.com/watch?v=xcGPr04Mgm4
   - Thimble is a custom logging tool for Yarn Spinner that I wrote.
 Instructions are included in the package.
   - Variable References is a collection of Structs / Scriptable Objects made to hold value references.
     - Based on this talk at Unite 2017 by Ryan Hipple: https://www.youtube.com/watch?v=raQ3iHhE_Kk.
-    - Supports Float, Int, Bool, Vector3, & GameObject currently.
+    - Supports Float, Int, String, Bool, Transform, & Vector3 and Includes Conditional Structs:
-    - I plan to add more as my systems require them.
+        - Framework for setting up behaviors or interactions based on floats, ints, bools, and transform values.
   - World Shaper is my custom method of handling Scene Loading, Camera Movement, and Variables that depend on where the Player is in a Scene.
     - Based on these videos:
       - aartificial: https://www.youtube.com/watch?v=ZjfhGEziEEk&t=71s